u-boot/u-boot/tools/binman/entries.rst

         file, since the first 16 bytes are skipped when writing.
     name-prefix: Adds a prefix to the name of every entry in the section when writing out the map
+    align_default: Default alignment for this section, if no alignment is given in the entry

 Properties:
     allow_missing: True if this section permits external blobs to be